lexicanum-imperialis/Warhammer-Fantasy-Battles-6th-Definitive-edition/README.md

 Our mechanical framework relies on:
 * **The Official Rules & Errata:** The foundational baseline of the engine.
 * **The Direwolf FAQ:** The historical, global standard for resolving 6th Edition rules conflicts.
+* **The Norn Consensus Historical Precedent:** Documented resolutions for specific army-builder mechanics, phase-sequence logic, and rules interaction, provided by the **Karak Norn Wargaming Club** (Est. 2003, Switzerland).
 * **Standardized Community Rules:** A curated selection of extremely common fixes and standardized rulings that are widely played by the international 6th Edition community today to balance the game.
-* **The Norn Consensus:** Documented resolutions for specific army-builder mechanics, phase-sequence logic, and trait stacking, provided by the **Karak Norn Wargaming Club** (Est. 2003, Switzerland).

 *(For complete transparency, design dilemmas, community rules, errata, and edge-case resolutions used in this engine are heavily documented in the `/errata` and `/faq/` folder and the GitHub Issues section of this repository, so you know exactly how your list is being calculated.)*